tol3dotcom/lotteryminers/setup.md

 - **Pool:** The status of your connection to the mining pool.

 ---
-> NanoMiner users may skip to Step 7 - Monitoring Your Progress

 ## 6. Step 4: Device Controls & Navigation
 The device has two or three buttons on the side (usually near the USB port) .